-Estimated Useful Life This is a heritage asset so theoretically will be perpetually Lifecycle Costs \$960,000 to replace deck, railings parepet walls and complete abutment repairs in 30 years.
+Estimated Useful Life This is a heritage asset so theoretically will be perpetually maintained.
+AMP has 58 Years remaining on a 100 year life since major 1978 rehabilitation.

+Lifecycle Costs \$960,000 to replace deck and railings and complete abutment and parapet wall repairs in 30 years.
 Major rehabilitation is likely required at the end of the 100 EUL.

 No adjustment to annual operating costs.
+Maintain LOS

-Impact to Level of Service Ma
+Impact to Level of Service